bxdoan/bxdoan/README.md

 <div align="center">

-> If the wind will not serve, take to the oars.
+> The two most important days in your life are the day you are born and the day you find out why.

-> — Latin Proverb —
+> — Mark Twain —

 </div>